 Type I.Mildest and most common type.
 About 50% of all affected children have this type.
 There

 Type II.
 Most severe type.
 A baby has very short arms and legs, a small chest, and soft skull.

-He or she may be born with fractured bones.
-He or she may also have a low birth weight and
+They may be born with fractured bones.
+They may also have a low birth weight and lungs

-lungs that are not well developed.
-A baby with type II OI usually dies within weeks
+that aren't well developed.
+A baby with type II OI often dies in the mother's uterus

 Type III.
 Most severe type in babies who don’t die as newborns.
 At birth, a baby may have slightly

 shorter arms and legs than normal and arm, leg, and rib fractures.
-A baby may also
+The baby may also

 have a larger than normal head, a triangle-shaped face, a deformed chest and spine,